mfinelli/cmsc-421-project-3/README.md

 Assignment
 ----------

-Write the function (find-plan start goal) that returns a plan (i.e. vector of operators) such that:
+Write the function (find-plan start-pos goal) that returns a plan (i.e. vector of operators) such that:

+    (let [start (init start-pos)
-    (let [some-plan (find-plan start goal)]
+          some-plan (find-plan start goal)]
       (goal-reached (apply-plan start some-plan) goal)

 is true. i.e. find-plan should return a plan that reaches the goal.
+Note that find-plan is being passed an initial position map, not an entire state. (i.e. just the :pos part of a state)

 We do *not* require that the plan returned be *optimal* (i.e. as short as possible), but it should be within an order of magnitude or so.